TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- focus on creating a minimal api class for which we will be able to plug anything
+- we'll remove enet shortly

+- spectators
+	- preferably only in the client setup

 - what to send on client connection?
 	- Note that WE WILL need SOME kind of reliable udp transport even for dumb chat messages
 		- we'll use reliable.io or a hand-written slice/chunk proto